Some of the most common approaches to treating this disorder are :

-At Starsmiles we carefully measure the amounts appropriate for your case.
-Since the injection site is very localized the side effects are minimized.
+At Star Smiles Dental Centre we carefully measure the amounts appropriate for your case.
+Since the injection site is very localised the side effects are minimised.

 However as with any procedure there may be side effects that include headaches, pain, swelling, redness and bruising around the injection site.

 Botox is unsuitable in the following conditions.
 Please ensure that you inform us if you have one or more of these conditions: